-You are buying Caffeine, known by its chemical name, trimethylxanthine, which is commonly consumed from sources such as coffee, tea, yerba maté, chocolate, as well as many soft drinks and energy drinks.
+You are buying pure anhydrous Caffeine powder.
+Caffeine, known by its chemical name, trimethylxanthine, is commonly consumed from sources such as coffee, tea, yerba maté, chocolate, as well as many soft drinks and energy drinks.

 Caffeine is frequently consumed by athletes as part of their workout supplement program.